-A new Experian Consumer Services survey conducted last January 2014 indicates that most of millennials are accustomed to cosigning and have already asked the assistance of a cosigner.
+An Experian Consumer Services survey indicates that most of the millennials are accustomed to cosigning and have already asked the assistance of a cosigner.
 Particularly, the majority of them has asked their parents to cosign on their behalf.
 Moreover, 35% of them have applied for college loans.
 This figure is supported by the findings of the Institute of Politics (IOP) which reported that 58% of 2012 college graduates have student debt.
 The next priorities are residential leases, car loans, and legalities on credit cards.
 Indeed, society has become more and more dependent on credit.

 2…BELIEVE THAT MONEY CANNOT REALLY BUY HAPPINESS

 Sixty-two percent of 18 to 30-year-olds prioritize investing more time in intrinsically motivating pathways rather than money-motivated jobs.
 The study completed by Monster Worldwide specifically concluded that if dough wasn’t much of a concern, 42% of them would choose thriving in altruistic pursuits.
 Fifteen percent of them wanted to be teachers while 13% looked into being artists.
 Only 13% admitted being interested in jobs that actually make money while 9% sought to be inventors.
 Five percent of the population is embodying the cliché, “stop and smell the roses” since they acknowledged that they were still unsure of what they wanted to do.
 Meanwhile, the least of the population at 4% dreamt of being athletes.